zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 the lower priority task.
 This allows the lower priority task to complete its work and unlock the mutex as quickly as possible.
-Once the mutex has been unlocked, the lower priority task sets its task priority to that of the highest priority task that is waiting on a mutex it holds.
-When there is no higher priority task waiting, the lower priority task sets its task priority to the task’s original priority.
+Once the mutex has been unlocked, the lower priority task sets its task priority to the priority it had prior to locking that mutex.

+When two or more tasks wait on a mutex held by a lower priority task, the kernel adjusts the owning task's priority each time a task begins waiting (or gives up waiting).
+When the mutex is eventually released the owning task's priority correctly reverts to its original non-elevated priority.

 .. note::

-   The priority of an executing task, locked by a mutex can be elevated repeatedly as more higher priority tasks wait on the mutex(es).
-Conversely, the priority of the task repeatedly lowers as mutex(es) release.
+   The kernel does *not* fully support priority inheritance when a task holds two or more mutexes simultaneously.
+This situation can result in the task's priority not reverting to its original non-elevated priority when all mutexes have been released.
+It is recommended that a task hold only a single mutex at a time when multiple mutexes are shared between tasks of different priorities.

 The microkernel also allows a task to repeatedly lock a mutex it already locked.
 This ensures that the task can access the resource